doar-e/bak.doar-e.github.io/source/_posts/2016-11-09-clang-and-passes.markdown

 {%img center /images/token_capture_via_llvm_based_static_analysis_pass/llvm_architecture.png Major components in a three phase compiler %}

-In this post we will walk through a simple LLVM pass that doesn't do neither optimization, neither obfuscation; but acts more as a token finder for fuzzing purposes.
+In this post we will walk through a simple LLVM pass that does neither optimization, nor obfuscation; but acts more as a token finder for fuzzing purposes.

 <div class='entry-content-toc'></div>